Greater Atlanta Coin Show

 Does the Greater Atlanta Coin Show have security?

 Yes.
-The friendly gentleman moving around the bourse provides security to the coin show each month.
-He arrives a couple of hours before the show opens to the public.
-At the end of the day, he stays until the last dealer leaves the coin show.
-On the rare occasions Jim is not available, he sends an experienced person to provide security for the coin show.
+The friendly gentlemen moving around the bourse provide security to the coin show each month.
+They arrive a couple of hours before the show opens to the public.
+At the end of the day, they stay until the last dealer leaves the coin show.

 What is a bourse?